All Episodes

 Why didn't they save those cell phones?

-I could have had a lot of evidence on there.
+That could have had a lot of evidence on there.

 And now we know that Comey's general counsel, we got all these people around Comey now potentially going to face criminal charges.

-And something Comey himself admitted to, but don't forget, one of the big issues they're looking into now is who leaked what when and where.
+And something Comey himself admitted to, but don't forget, one of the big issues they're looking into now is who leaked what, when, and where.

 Well, Comey's already bragged about his leaking about the president to the media to a close friend, a Columbia professor, who brought that information as per Comey's request to the New York Times.

-Okay, that too could be he could be guilty of a crime on.
+Okay, that too could be, he could be guilty of a crime on.

 And what do all these people have in common?